dieuroi/dieuroi.github.io/index.md

 ## About Me

-I am a Ph.D. student of Computer Science at Tsinghua University, Beijing.
+I am an assistant professor at <a href="http://it.uibe.edu.cn/">School of Information Technology & Management, University of International Business and Economics</a>, Beijing, where I work on deep learning, computer vision, and electronic business, etc. Before that, I did my PhD and Master at school of Software, <a href="https://www.tsinghua.edu.cn/">Tsinghua University</a>, where I was supervised by Prof. <a href="https://www.thss.tsinghua.edu.cn/en/faculty/zhengqin.htm">Zheng Qin</a></a>.
+I did my bachelor at school of information science and technology, <a href="https://www.swjtu.edu.cn/">Southwest Jiaotong University</a>.

 ## Research

-Video Content Understanding, Video Aesthetic Assessment, Quality of Experience
+Video Content Understanding, Aesthetic Assessment, Quality of Experience, Electronic Business

 ## Education

-1. Ph.D. in Computer Science, 2016-Present, School of Software, Tsinghua University, Beijing, China
+1. Ph.D. in Software Engineering, 2016-Present, School of Software, Tsinghua University, Beijing, China
-2. Master in Computer Science, 2013-2016, School of Software, Tsinghua University, Beijing, China
+2. Master in Software Engineering, 2013-2016, School of Software, Tsinghua University, Beijing, China
 3. B.E. in Automation, 2009-2013, Southwest Jiaotong University, Chengdu, China

 ## Publications